Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 }

-Tip: Notice we use next() (strict contiguity) for the three rising temperature readings — they must be consecutive.
-But we use followedBy() (relaxed) for the pressure drop, because other normal readings might occur between the temperature spike and the pressure change.
+Tip: The pipeline uses next() (strict contiguity) for the three rising temperature readings because they must be consecutive.
+By contrast, followedBy() (relaxed contiguity) is used for the pressure drop, since other normal readings may occur between the temperature spike and the pressure change.

 Hands-On: Stock Market Pattern Detection

-Our third pipeline detects potential trading signals: a price drop greater than 5% followed by a high volume spike within 10 seconds.
-This pattern can indicate panic selling followed by institutional buying — a potential buy signal.
+The third pipeline detects potential trading signals, specifically a price drop greater than 5% followed by a high volume spike within 10 seconds.
+The pattern can indicate panic selling followed by institutional buying, which may represent a potential buy signal.

 StockTick Event Class